Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-management-of-units-english.rst

 Possible Improvements Regarding Dimensional Analysis
 ----------------------------------------------------

-Some programming languages provide systems to manage dimensional information (ex: for physical quantities), generally through add-ons or libraries (rarely as a built-in feature).
+Some programming languages provide systems to manage dimensional information (e.g. for physical quantities), generally through add-ons or libraries (rarely as a built-in feature).

 A first level of support is to provide, like here, an API to manage units.
 Other levels can be: